 Mindful of its mission as a Catholic university, and recognizing the value and preservation needs of Church records pertaining to Native American peoples, the Marquette University Department of Special Collections and University Archives made a commitment to collect and preserve this unique heritage.
 Marquette actively solicits and makes accessible collections of organizational records, personal papers, oral histories, and audio/ visual recordings.
 Marquette also acquires individual photographs, newsletters, recordings, and other documentation pertaining to Native Catholic activities as well as the products of research that benefited from its collections.
 Of particular interest are notable "at risk" collections that otherwise might not be saved without outside intervention.
 Furthermore, the department may accept other compatible collections relating to indigenous peoples of the Americas.

 Since 1977, the department has acquired the records of the Bureau of Catholic Indian Missions.
 Thereafter, it became the repository for the Tekakwitha Conference and/ or acquired more than 50 other collections, which document Catholic evangelization, pastoral, and social justice concerns.
-More than 100 native peoples from Canada, Guatemala, Mexico, and the United States, primarily in their relationship with the Catholic Church.
-English is the prevailing language in most collections.
-However, some records use indigenous American (Cheyenne, Choctaw, Dakota [Lakota], Ojibwa) or other European languages (French, German, and Spanish).
+More than 100 native peoples in Canada, Guatemala, Mexico, and the United States are represented in the collections.
+While English is the prevailing language in most collections, some records use other languages as well, e.g. Dakota [Lakota], French, German, Ojibwa, Spanish.